Adult Community Supervision

 Intake and Investigations: Probation officers help the court collect pertinent information pertaining to a convicted criminal’s behavior, history, assets, impact on victims, and mitigating and aggravating circumstances.
 The Probation Officer files a “pre-sentence report” with sentencing recommendations based on case law to assist the judge make his/her sentencing decision.

 - Interstate Courtesy Supervision Unit (ICSU):

-This unit coordinates the continuous supervision of probationers leaving and coming to San Diego County from other states or California counties.
-To facilitate this process, ICSU staff communicates with probationers, local probation officers, and probation officers in other jurisdictions throughout the country.
+This unit coordinates the continuous supervision of clients leaving and coming to San Diego County from other states or California counties.
+To facilitate this process, ICSU staff communicates with clients, local probation officers, and probation officers in other jurisdictions throughout the country.